ceewizz/Cs4JS.Regex-Tutorial/gist-template.md

 ##  Regex Components
 A regex is considered a literal, so the pattern must be wrapped in slash characters (/).
-If we examine the “Matching a Username” regex, you'll see that this is true:
+If we examine the “Matching a Hex Value” regex, you'll see that this is true:
 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/